 - The Directors and Public Safety Crew of Kawaii Kon, and the Hawaii Convention Center Security, in their sole and absolute discretion, are empowered to determine whether a particular act constitutes “Brandishing” and its severity.

 - No sharpened edged weapons – all metal blades must be blunt

 - No unsheathed edged weapons – all metal blades must be sheathed

 - Any edged weapons that cannot be peace-bonded to permanently secure the metal blade within its sheath will not be permitted.

-Clubs / blugeoning weapons (including wooden swords)
+Clubs / blugeoning props (including wooden swords)

 - No rigid metal piping may be used in the construction of any weapon / prop